 Is CBD Legal?

-CBD is legal under federal law, provided that it is derived from imported hemp.
+CBD is legal under federal law, provided that it is derived from hemp.
 No prescription needed.
 CBD itself is not specifically listed as a controlled substance in the United States Controlled Substances Act like THC.
 Individual state laws, however, are dynamic and some individual states may govern hemp-derived CBD.

 You can learn more about the laws surrounding CBD here.